820 Naval Air Squadron: Second World War

 The squadron then returned to the UK in November 1943 and disbanded at RNAS Donibristle.
 The squadron was quickly reformed however, and equipped with 12 Fairey Barracudas was initially based at RNAS Lee-on-Solent as a torpedo bomber/reconnaissance squadron.
-They were assigned to HMS Indefatigable in June 1944 and saw action as part of Operation Mascot on 17 July and Operations Goodwood in August, the attempts to sink the Tirpitz in Kaa Fjord, Alta, Norway.
+They were assigned to HMS Indefatigable in June 1944 and saw action as part of Operation Mascot on 17 July and Operations Goodwood in August, the attempts to sink the Tirpitz in the Kåjorden in Alta Municipality in Norway.
 The operations failed to cause significant damage to Tirpitz.
 The squadron was re-equipped with 21 Grumman Avengers in September 1944 and sailed with Indefatigable to the Far East in November.
 They sailed to Ceylon where 820 squadron joined No 2 Strike Wing, which also consisted of 849 Squadron.
 The Wing attacked the oil refineries at Palembang, Sumatra in January 1945 as part of Operation Meridian, following this up with later strikes on the Sakashima Gunto islands.
 As the war in the Pacific moved closer to Japan 820 Squadron was assigned to the 7th Carrier Air Group, and carried out a number of raids on Tokyo prior to VJ-Day.
 After the end of the war, Indefatigable remained in the Pacific for some time, finally returning to the UK in March 1946.
 820 Squadron was then disbanded again.